ishine/DiarizationProject/README.md

 ## Age Experiments

 For the adosMod3 corpus, children have been classified into 3 categories based on their ages. **filter.py** was the program used to segregate the wave files based on the ages.
 This script checks to see which of the files listed in ageGenderIQ.sh (contains file name, age, gender and verbal quotient information) are actually present in the corpus.
 The minimum and maximum age values were found and 3 categories for ages were determined such that each category would have similar number of .wav files.
-Each of these groups have been used as separate corpora to evaluate the 4 existing models as well as the pretrained model.
+Each of these groups have been used as separate corpora to evaluate the Pitch Variation model as well as the Pretrained model.
 The Age groups, in months, are as follows:

 Age Group1 : 43 - 92